Education with Teaching and Learning

 How can parents help their children develop good communication skills?

-One of the most important things that parents can do to help their children develop good communication skills is to make sure that they understand why you are upset and what he/she did wrong.
+One of the most important things that parents can do to help their children develop good communication skills is to make sure that they understand why they are upset and what they did wrong.
 This way, there will be no misunderstandings and issues will be brought up calmly and rationally instead of being left unresolved.

 How to Talk to Parents as a Teacher?